drshounak/Twin-Url/README.md

 ```

 ## Feature Not Present
-* As modification of redirects is rare I didn't add UI for that, you can easily change those in Cloudflare KV dashboard.
+* As modification of redirects is rare, I didn't add UI for that, you can easily change your redirect url by going to you kv dashboard and your kv database.

 ![](https://raw.githubusercontent.com/drshounak/Really-Simple-Url-Shortner-with-cloudflare-workers/main/images/Screenshot%202024-04-03%20145409.png)
 ![](https://raw.githubusercontent.com/drshounak/Really-Simple-Url-Shortner-with-cloudflare-workers/main/images/Screenshot%202024-04-03%20145449.png)